japila-books/spark-sql-internals/docs/spark-sql-ExtractEquiJoinKeys.md

 `unapply` is used when:

-* `JoinEstimation` is requested to link:spark-sql-JoinEstimation.adoc#estimateInnerOuterJoin[estimateInnerOuterJoin]
+* `JoinEstimation` is requested to spark-sql-JoinEstimation.md#estimateInnerOuterJoin[estimateInnerOuterJoin]

 * [JoinSelection](execution-planning-strategies/JoinSelection.md) execution planning strategy is executed